briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 Let's start with something simple.
 We'll do regular, closed, convex polygons, which is cheating a bit but a decent place to start.
 What is a polygon, what makes it regular, and what does it know about itself?
 As an aside, consider that this is fully in the realm of philosophy, and that in general I think people going through formal Computer Science training have a huge blind spot here.
 Accidental programmers coming up through the sciences (like me) and humanities have a completely different way of approaching their evaluation and categorization of knowledge.

-At it's most basic level, meaning that we can't know anything less or more fundamental, a closed, regular, convex polygon has a number of vertices and none of its edges cross each other.
+At its most basic level, meaning that we can't know anything less or more fundamental, a closed, regular, convex polygon has a number of vertices and none of its edges cross each other.
 The number of sides and angles are completely determined by that one number.
 We'll question that assumption later, but for now let it stand.

 Once we know that, we don't need to know anything else.
-Some people will object to say that me need to know a length of a side, but that's not something the polygon knows about itself.
+Some people will object to say that we need to know a length of a side, but that's not something the polygon knows about itself.
 That's something we impose on the polygon when we choose a particular measure.
 Consider, for example, a polygon with a side length of 1 inch, or 2.54 centimeters, or 0.1 bananas.
+The number doesn't particularly matter.

 > There's a physics joke: what's the speed of light in a vacuum?
 It's 1 (in units of the speed of light).

-Which of those lengths is something intrinsic to the polygon that changes its form?
+Which of those measures is something intrinsic to the polygon that changes its form?
 None of them.
 The relative length of the sides, the number or vertices, and the number of sides are unaffected by our ruler.

 {% highlight ruby %}
 class ClosedRegularConvexPolygon